hanspoo/vite-env-react-demo/README.md

 VITE_REACT1=Hello world development
 ```

-If i put .env.development the file in:
+If i put the file .env.development in:

 Project Root
-doesn't work
+= doesn't work

 Project Folder
-Works
+= Works

-In this sample please start the app with:
+Try this, start the app with:

 ```
 nx serve app1